A content brief is an essential communication tool to ensure that anyone working on your content, gets it right.

 What Should Be Included in Your Content Brief?

-Now that we have a brief idea of what a content brief is, it’s time we looked at what should be included in one.
-Not every content brief is the same, so it’s important that you have an idea of what to expect.
+Now that you understand what a content brief is, it’s time we looked at what should be included in one.
+Not every content brief is the same, so instead use this list as a solid base.

 - Content Details